TheRealAnonymous008/quartz/content/details/__ideas__/Unfiled Thoughts.md

 *  Influencers (Streamers, VTubers, etc) exploit the same circuitry that lead people to follow cults and organized religion.
 They are deified as modern day gods.

 * [Become Misunderstood as long as you understand yourself](https://www.youtube.com/watch?v=Z7tCN4qOoRs)

+* Cognitive Dissonance is not necessarily a bad thing.
+You can do something good even when you feel otherwise.
+Separate feelings from action.